mongodb/docs/source/includes/manpage-options-audit.rst

       * - ``console``

-        - Output the audit log to ``stdout`` in JSON format.
+        - Output the audit events to ``stdout`` in JSON format.

       * - ``jsonfile``

-        - Output the audit log in JSON format to the file specified in :option:`--auditPath`.
+        - Output the audit events in JSON format to the file specified in :option:`--auditPath`.

       * - ``bsonfile``

-        - Output the audit log in BSON binary format to the file specified in :option:`--auditPath`.
+        - Output the audit events in BSON binary format to the file specified in :option:`--auditPath`.

 .. option:: --auditPath